liroh99/qPCR_data_analysis/README.md

 ## Project Workflow

-### Step 1: User Input via GUI
+### Step 1: User Input

+The program offers two ways to provide input:

-When you run the program, a graphical user interface (GUI) will prompt you to provide the following information:
+1. **Graphical User Interface (GUI)**: When run without a config file, a GUI prompts for the following information:

-1. **Reference Gene**: The name of the housekeeping gene used for normalization.
-2. **Control Sample Name (NTC)**: The name of the non-treated control sample.
-3. **Water Template Sample Name**: The name of the water template sample.
-4. **Number of Treated Groups**: The number of treated groups.
+   - Reference Gene
+   - Control Sample Names (NTC, comma-separated)
+   - Water Template Sample Name
+   - Number of Treated Groups
+   - Replicates (2 for duplicates, 3 for triplicates)
-5. **Treated Groups Information**: For each treated group, you will be asked to provide:
+   - For each treated group:
-   - The name of the treated group.
+     - Name of the treated group
-   - The sample names corresponding to that treated group (comma-separated).
+     - Sample names for that group (comma-separated)

+2. **Configuration File**: Alternatively, you can provide a YAML configuration file with the above information.

-### Step 2: Running the Program
+### Step 2: Data Processing

 The program performs the following steps:

-1. **Load Data**: Reads the qPCR Excel file and focuses on the "Results" sheet.
+1. Loads data from the qPCR Excel file
-2. **Extract Relevant Data**: Extracts the sample name, target name, CT values, and CT SD values from the "Results" sheet and creates a DataFrame.
+2. Extracts relevant data (sample name, target name, CT values)
-3. **Calculate Mean and Standard Deviation**: Calculates the mean and standard deviation of CT values for duplicates/triplicates.
+3. Calculates mean CT for each sample and target combination
-4. **Check Water Template**: Verifies if the water template is clean (CT > 35).
-If not, it displays a warning.
-5. **Check CT SD**: Ensures that the CT SD is within the acceptable range (CT SD ≤ 0.5).
-If any sample exceeds this threshold, it displays a warning.
-6. **Calculate ∆Cq**: Calculates the difference between the CT values of the target gene and the reference gene for each sample.
-7. **Calculate Expression (2^(-∆Cq))**: Computes the expression value for each sample.
-8. **Calculate Mean and Standard Deviation of Expression**: Calculates the mean and standard deviation of the expression values for duplicates/triplicates.
-9. **Calculate ∆∆Cq**: Computes the ∆∆Cq expression for treated vs. control.
-10. **Calculate ∆∆Cq Standard Deviation**: Calculates the standard deviation for ∆∆Cq expression.
-11. **Calculate % KD**: Computes the knockdown percentage.
-12. **Generate Output**: Creates a table similar to the provided example and generates a graph.
+4. Performs sanity checks (e.g., water template contamination)
+5. Calculates ∆Cq, ∆Cq Expression, ∆∆Cq Expression, and % KD
+6. Generates output table and plot

-### Output
+### Step 3: Output

+The program generates two main outputs:

-- **Table**: An Excel file containing a table with the following columns:
+1. **CSV Table**: A CSV file containing the following columns:
    - Treatment
+   - Sample
+   - Target Gene
-  - Cq reference gene
+   - Cq Reference Gene
-  - Cq target
+   - Cq Target
    - ∆Cq
-  - ∆Cq expression
+   - ∆Cq Expression
-  - Mean ∆Cq expression
+   - Mean ∆Cq Expression
-  - ∆Cq expression stdev
+   - ∆Cq Expression stdev
-  - ∆∆Cq expression
+   - ∆∆Cq Expression
-  - ∆∆Cq expression stdev
+   - ∆∆Cq Expression stdev
    - % KD

-- **Graph**: A graph where the NTC is set to 1, and the treated groups are represented by the ∆∆Cq expression values.
-This graph shows the differential expression of the gene of interest due to the treatment.

-### Step 3: Running the Program
+2. **Plot**: A bar plot showing the relative gene expression across treatments.
+The plot is saved as a JPEG file and can optionally be displayed on screen.

+## Usage

 To run the program, use the following command in the terminal:

 ```
-python qpcr_analysis.py --input <input_excel_file_path> --output <output_excel_file_name>
+python qpcr_analysis.py --input_path <input_excel_file_path> --output_path <output_file_path> [options]
 ```

+### Command-line Arguments

+- `--input_path`, `-i`: Path to the qPCR raw data Excel file (required)
+- `--output_path`, `-o`: Path for the output files (required)
+- `--skiplines`: Number of lines to skip in the Excel file to reach column names (default: 47)
+- `--config_path`, `-config`: Path to a YAML configuration file (optional, overrides GUI)
+- `--show_plot`, `-show`: Flag to display the plot on screen (optional)

 ## Dependencies

 To install the necessary dependencies, run:

 ```
 pip install -r requirements.txt
 ```

+Required packages include:
+- pandas
+- tkinter
+- matplotlib
+- numpy
+- PyYAML

 ## Running the Tests

 To run the tests, use:

 ```
 pytest
 ```

+## Note

+This program is designed for relative expression analysis and does not support standard curve creation.
+Always verify the results and consult with a qPCR expert if you're unsure about the interpretation of the data.